DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>Elisabeth</p>
 </div>

 A player can present the shard and speak Walter's name as a bonus action while within 30 feet of the **flesh mound** in the [[#Ritual Chamber]] to force the mound to make a DC 13 Wisdom saving throw or be dazed until the start of the player's next turn.
 (A dazed creature can move or take one action on its turn, not both.
-It also can’t take a bonus action or a reaction.)
+It also can't take a bonus action or a reaction.)

 ***The Balcony.*** A player that exits the bedroom onto the balcony sees only a wall of fleshy tendrils encompassing the exterior of the house.
 The tendrils are as described in [[#Main Hall]].

 ### Bathroom
 <span class="citation"><em>This scene takes place in Appendix B: Area 13.</em></span>

 This room is as described in <span class="citation">Bathroom (p.
 215)</span>.

 ### Storage Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 14.</em></span>